Gradient descent for unbounded convex functions on Hadamard manifolds and its applications to scaling problems: Application

-Our consideration for this case falls into the theory of {\em moment-weight inequality} by Georgoulas, Robbin, and Salamon~\cite{GRS_Book}, which builds upon the earlier work of GIT by Kempf, Kirwan, Mumford, Ness, and a recent work by Chen and Sun~\cite{ChenSun2014} on $K$-stability.
-Here we briefly summarize the relation by deducing an important part of the theory from our results in Section~\ref{subsec:continuous_GR}.
+Our consideration of this case falls into the theory of {\em moment-weight inequality} by Georgoulas, Robbin, and Salamon~\cite{GRS_Book}, which builds upon the earlier work by Kempf, Kirwan, Mumford, and Ness in GIT, and the recent work by Chen and Sun~\cite{ChenSun2014} in $K$-stability.
+Here, we briefly summarize the relation by deducing an important part of the theory from our results in Section~\ref{subsec:continuous_GR}.
 We use notation $g \cdot [v] := [\pi(g)v]$ for the action on $\mathbb{P}(V)$.
-According to \cite[Chapter 3]{GRS_Book}, consider the gradient flow ({\em Kirwan's flow}) of the squared-norm of the moment-map on $\mathbb{P}(V)$:
+According to \cite[Chapter 3]{GRS_Book}, consider the gradient flow ({\em Kirwan's flow}) of the squared-norm of the moment map on $\mathbb{P}(V)$: